pwalsh/openbudgets/docs/guide/features/interactions.rst

 * Only authenticated users can Star
 * Starring an item adds it to a user's account page, where this is a list of starred items
 * Starred items can be unstarred from the account page, or the view of the object that is starred
+* Implemented with a generic foreign key, so adding Stars to new models is trivial

 Follow
 ++++++